Addyyy008/Addyyy008/README.md

 ## Skills 🛠️

 - **Front-end Development:** 💻 Proficient in HTML5, CSS3, and JavaScript.

-- **Frameworks & Libraries:** 📚 Experienced with React.js, Vue.js, Bootstrap, and more.

-- **Back-end Development:** 🚀 Skilled in Node.js, Express.js, Python, and Flask.

 - **Database Management:** 🗃️ Knowledgeable in SQL (MySQL, PostgreSQL) and NoSQL (MongoDB, Firebase).